Geography with Environmental Mathematics BSc

 Hydrological Monitoring and Modelling – 20 credits

 The module concerns arguably our most precious resource: water.
 It trains you in the measurement of this resource and also its management via the use of simulation models.
-In completing this module you will develop skills that equip you well for work in organisations dealing with the supply of water and the regulation of water, including flood management.
+In completing this module you'll develop skills that equip you well for work in organisations dealing with the supply of water and the regulation of water, including flood management.

 Optional modules (selection of typical options shown below)